 Plankton, Periwinkles and Predators

 Have you ever watched a barnacle feeding frenzy?
-Well, you can along the rocky shores of Point Prim located at the edge of the UNESCO Southwest Nova Biosphere Reserve near Digby.
+Well, now you can along the rocky shores of Point Prim, located at the edge of the UNESCO Southwest Nova Biosphere Reserve near Digby.

 Walk along the ocean floor where the low tides of the Bay of Fundy expose several zones of seashore life, including periwinkles and barnacles.
-Retired science teacher Greg Turner will help you experience the wide diversity of life and the interconnections among the species found there.
+With retired science teacher Greg Turner you will experience the wide diversity of life and the interconnections among the species found there.
 There is always something new to discover as you get up close and personal with the flora and the fauna during this hands-on adventure.

-We will meet along the waterfront next to the Digby Town Tourist Bureau, 110 Montague Row.
+We will meet along the waterfront next to the Digby Visitor Information Centre, 110 Montague Row.
 After a brief orientation, you will follow in your vehicle to our rocky shore adventure.
 The best trips take place when the tide is lowest, so it is important to book in advance.

 How to prepare for the adventure: